 Before undergoing a gender reassignment procedure, certain requirements must be met, since the changes that the patient will experience are irreversible.
-These requirements are
+These requirements are:

 When will I be able to have my first sexual experience with penetration?

 It is not advisable to do so until after a minimum of two months following the operation.
-Furthermore, we advise that the first time you have sex, you should do it with a partner who is aware of your personal situation.
+Furthermore, we advise that the first time you have sex, you should do so with a partner who is aware of your personal situation.
 This will help to assure you have a painless and satisfactory first experience.

 When can I go back to playing sports?

 The time required depends on the sport that you play, for example, recovery times will be different for yoga, cycling and horse riding.
 It is preferable to consult with your surgeon, but rest assured that IM Clinic will provide you with a list of popular sports and the approximate waiting time recommended before returning to the sport of your choice.

 Can I stop taking hormones after the operation?